cornernote/gii-modeldoc-generator/README.md

 - Adds properties for each field in the table.
 - Adds a property for each relation.
-- Adds methods inherited from CActiveRecord
+- Adds methods inherited from CActiveRecord.
-- Adds methods assigned from each behavior, unless it is defined by the model itself.
+- Adds mixin for each behavior.
 - All methods contain full syntax, including params and returns.